Beelink BT3 Pro II Mini PC Review

 - Low-powered processor.

-The Beelink BT3 Pro II $149.00 at Amazon is really, really tiny.
+The Beelink BT3 Pro II is really, really tiny.
 It’s one of the mini PCs that are redefining how minute small-form-factor (SFF) desktop can be.
 In the mini PC category, you have the like of Apple’s Mac mini and the pocket-size Intel Compute Stick, all of which have grown in popularity over the past year as manufacturers leverage the small, energy-efficient components found in tablets and budget laptop to squeeze PCs into incredibly compact systems.
 The Beelink Pro is becoming popular in this growing category, but how does it stack up against other mini PCs we’ve reviewed?

 The Beelink BT3 Pro II measures just 0.94 by 4.72 by 4.72 inches (HWD), roughly the same size as two smartphones held together.
 With glossy-black plastic construction and a swirled gray top cover, the Pro II is an unassuming little box.
 When compared with mini PCs in the same category, this one is on the small end of the spectrum.